-Here, you will find an explanation on how the screen capture resolution works and what effects can screen resizing causes, when streaming from ViuLive.
+In this article, you will find how the screen capture resolution works and what effects screen resizing can cause when streaming from ViuLive.

 1080p

-Figure below shows the viewer’s side which is how the viewer is seeing your shared screen, in the case we are showing a 1920×1080 streamed image.
+The figure below shows the viewer’s side, which is how the viewer sees your shared screen; in this case, we are showing a 1920×1080 streamed image.

 streamer point of viu